You have a big idea, truckloads of ambition, and dreams of a thriving Rhode LLC, and you’re mentally prepared to make it happen.

 And let’s not forget about payment.
 Unfortunately, the Articles of Organization isn’t free; it costs $150, so have a credit card or check ready to go when you file.

-Regardless of which filing option you choose, your Articles of Organization will be processed the same day it’s received.
+Regardless of which filing option you choose, your Articles of Organization will be processed within 1-3 business days.

 Once you’ve completed the Articles of Organization and lined up your $150 payment, it’s time to submit everything.
 You can file online, by mail, or in person.